Quips cordless water flosser is stylish and well thought out.

 They are a rapidly growing direct to consumer brand that is working to reshape the dental care industry.

 Best known for its compact sonic toothbrush.
-I reviewed their still current original model and then Quips smart toothbrush.
-They serve a purpose and have likable features, but they don’t get a strong recommendation from me.
+I’ve reviewed and compared all the Quip brushes in a detailed hands-on article.
+They serve a purpose and have likeable features, but they don’t get a strong recommendation from me.

 Quip has since branched out into many different products.
 The latest is the cordless water flosser being reviewed here.